rkgIITBh/data-structures.github.io/HTML/binaryTrees.md

    <strong>Definition</strong> A binary tree may be an empty tree or a tree in which each node may have
   no child, a left child, a right child or both a left and a right child.
 </div>
-When drawing a binary tree, the left child is drawn to the left of the vertical passing through its parent, and the right child is drawn to the right of the vertical.
+For the purpose of illustration, we draw the left child o node to the left of the vertical passing through it, and the right child to the right of the vertical.
 The figure below illustrates a binary tree with 7 nodes.
 The root is labeled as R